DesModder/DesModder/src/plugins/text-mode/docs/intro.md

 ## Learn the Language

-If you want a more guided tutorial then playing around with converting graphs to Text Mode, check out the following links:
+If you want a more guided tutorial than playing around with converting graphs to Text Mode, check out the following links:

 - [Expressions](./expressions.md)
 - [Style Mappings](./style-mappings.md)